victor9354/eaman-ads-toolkit/README.md

 - Educational purpose: learning programmatic PPC management techniques
 - No commercial application or data resale

-I maintain full control of the codebase on my local environment with no external user access.
-The tool helps me improve my own campaign ROAS while enhancing my backend development skills.
+Maintain full control of the codebase on local environment with no external user access.
+The tool helps improve campaign ROAS while enhancing backend development skills.